-Arie Belldegrun, M.D., FACS, 70, is a co-founder of Allogene and has served as Executive Chairman of our Board since November 2017.
-From March 2014 until October 2017 Dr. Belldegrun served as the President and Chief Executive Officer of Kite and as a director from June 2009 until October 2017.
-Dr. Belldegrun currently serves as Chairman of Urogen Pharma, Ltd., a position he has held since December 2012, as Chairman and Partner of Two River Consulting, LLC, a position he has held since June 2009, as Chairman of the Board of Directors of Kronos Bio, Inc., a position that he has held since June 2017, as a director of Breakthrough Properties LLC and Breakthrough Services LLC, a position he has held since April 2019, and as a director of ByHeart, Inc., a position he has held since October 2019.
+Arie Belldegrun, M.D., FACS, 71, is a co-founder of Allogene and has served as Executive Chair of our Board since November 2017.
+From March 2014 until October 2017, Dr. Belldegrun served as the President and Chief Executive Officer of Kite and as a director from June 2009 until October 2017.
+Dr. Belldegrun currently serves as Chair of Urogen Pharma, Ltd., a position he has held since December 2012, as Chair and Partner of Two River Consulting, LLC, a position he has held since June 2009, as Chair of the Board of Directors of Kronos Bio, Inc., a position that he has held since June 2017, as a director of Breakthrough Properties LLC and Breakthrough Services LLC, a position he has held since April 2019, as a director of ByHeart, Inc., a position he has held since October 2019, and as a director of IconOVir Bio, Inc., a position he has held since June 2020.
 Dr. Belldegrun has also served as Senior Managing Director of Vida Ventures, LLC since November 2017.
-Dr. Belldegrun previously served as a director of Teva Pharmaceutical Industries Ltd. from March 2013 until January 2017, Chairman of Arno Therapeutics, Inc. from March 2008 until January 2017, a director of Capricor Therapeutics, Inc. from September 2009 until November 2013, and a director of SonaCare Medical, LLC from October 2009 until October 2014.
-In 1996, he founded Agensys, Inc., a biotechnology company, where he served as its founding Chairman from 1996 to 2001, and continued to serve on the board until 2007 when it was acquired by Astellas Pharma Inc. Dr. Belldegrun was also the Founding Vice-Chairman of the board of directors and Chairman of the scientific advisory board of Cougar Biotechnology, Inc., a biotechnology company, from 2003 to 2009, when it was acquired by Johnson & Johnson.
+Dr. Belldegrun previously served as a director of Teva Pharmaceutical Industries Ltd. from March 2013 until January 2017, Chair of Arno Therapeutics, Inc. from March 2008 until January 2017, a director of Capricor Therapeutics, Inc. from September 2009 until November 2013, and a director of SonaCare Medical, LLC from October 2009 until October 2014.
+In 1996, he founded Agensys, Inc., a biotechnology company, where he served as its founding Chair from 1996 to 2001, and continued to serve on the board until 2007 when it was acquired by Astellas Pharma Inc. Dr. Belldegrun was also the Founding Vice-Chair of the board of directors and Chair of the scientific advisory board of Cougar Biotechnology, Inc., a biotechnology company, from 2003 to 2009, when it was acquired by Johnson & Johnson.
 He is certified by the American Board of Urology and is a Fellow of the American College of Surgeons and the American Association of Genitourinary Surgeons.
 Dr. Belldegrun is Professor of Urology, holds the Roy and Carol Doumani Chair in Urologic Oncology, and Director of the Institute of Urologic Oncology at the David Geffen School of Medicine at the University of California, Los Angeles ("UCLA").
 Prior to joining UCLA in October of 1988, he was a research fellow at NCI/NIH in surgical oncology and immunotherapy from July 1985 to August 1988 under Dr. Steven Rosenberg.
 Dr. Belldegrun received his M.D. from the Hebrew University Hadassah Medical School in Jerusalem before completing his post graduate studies in Immunology at the Weizmann Institute of Science and his residency in Urologic Surgery at Harvard Medical School.